Environmental Information Regulations

 - There is no upper or lower threshold and authorities for charging fees.
 The University can recover, in full, the cost of supplying the information.

 - EIRs have exceptions rather than exemptions and all of these are subject to the public interest test;

 - Information relating to emissions has special status in the EIRs and will have to be supplied in most cases.

-See EIRS – Guidance for handling Requests for Information for details of how to deal with any EIRs you might receive and advice on calculating potential costs for responding to requests under EIRs.
+See EIRs – Guidance for handling Requests for Information for details of how to deal with any EIRs you might receive and advice on calculating potential costs for responding to requests under EIRs.